Champions League: Liverpool, Tottenham, Chelsea, Man City, Celtic & Rangers state of play

-The group stages resume with a battle of Britain where Liverpool host Rangers, in what will be the first ever-competitive meeting between the two sides
+The group stage resumed on Tuesday with a battle of Britain where Liverpool eased past Rangers 2-0, in what was the first competitive meeting between the two sides; meanwhile, Spurs were held to a 0-0 draw in Germany against Europa League winners Eintracht Frankfurt

 The Champions League group stages hit the half-way mark this week - here's the state of play as we head towards crunch time in Europe's top tier...

-The group stages resume on Tuesday with a battle of Britain where Liverpool host Rangers, in what will be the first ever-competitive meeting between the two sides.
-Meanwhile, Spurs will also hope to bounce back from their defeat in Portugal last time out against Europa League winners Frankfurt.
+The group stage resumed on Tuesday with a battle of Britain where Liverpool eased past Rangers 2-0, in what was the first competitive meeting between the two sides.
+Meanwhile, Spurs were held to a 0-0 draw in Germany against Europa League winners Eintracht Frankfurt.

-On Wednesday, FC Copenhagen will hope Manchester City aren't in the same form they have shown in recent weeks when they travel to the Etihad Stadium, with the hosts in perfect form so far in their group.
+On Wednesday, FC Copenhagen will hope Manchester City are not in the same form they have shown in recent weeks when they travel to the Etihad Stadium, with the hosts in perfect form so far in their group.

 Graham Potter's second Champions League game in charge of Chelsea sees his side host AC Milan, while Celtic travel to RB Leipzig in desperate need of points if they are to maintain their hopes of qualifying from Group F.